 Court of Protection

-Several years of practice in Family and Personal Injury engendered a natural transition into the Court of Protection.
 Lucinda draws on her expertise in representing Family law clients with mental health difficulties (or who lack capacity and require the assistance of the Official Solicitor), children through their guardians and professional social work clients.
-A firm grasp of Civil procedure has prepared her well for navigating the Court of Protection’s rules and regulations in both England and Wales.
+A firm grasp of Civil procedure built during her early years in practice has prepared her well for navigating the rules, guidance and legislation to be applied in the Court of Protection in both England and Wales.

 Family - Children

-The subject matter of her Care cases ranges widely but includes: mental health in children and adults, non-accidental injury, sexual abuse, neglect, alcohol and substance misuse.
+The subject matter of her care cases ranges widely but includes: complex mental health in children and adults, non-accidental injury, historical sexual abuse (including in large-scale litigation and allegations against multiple perpetrators), neglect, alcohol and substance misuse.

 Lucinda has a broad experience of Private Law Children matters ranging from the negotiable to the intractable.
-Her work has touched on the following issues: domestic violence, contested allegations of sexual abuse, internal/external relocation and relocation to non-Hague Convention countries, implacable hostility, older children opposed to a course of action and proceedings with a public law element.
+Her work has touched on the following issues: domestic violence, sexual abuse, internal/external relocation and relocation to non-Hague Convention countries, implacable hostility, older children opposed to a course of action and proceedings with a Public law element.

 In practice, she is confident in handling expert witnesses and takes particular care over assimilating large volumes of material and extrapolating relevant detail to further her client’s case.
 She is happy to advise on all aspects of law and case management, or to draft court documents (including grounds of appeal) if required.

 Lucinda is an accredited, all-issues mediator.
 Arrangements to suit the requirements of the parties with respect to venue, format and materials can be made through Lucinda’s clerks.